Computer engineering compendium

 This is a list of the individual topics in Electronics, Mathematics, and Integrated Circuits that together make up the Computer Engineering field.
 The organization is by topic to create an effective Study Guide for this field.
-The contents match the full body of topics and detail information expected of a person identifying themselves as a Computer Engineering expert as laid out by the National Council of Examiners for Engineering and Surveying.
+The contents match the full body of topics and detail information expected of a person identifying themselves as a Computer Engineering expert as laid out by the National Council of Examiners for Engineering and Surveying (NCEES).
 It is a comprehensive list and superset of the computer engineering topics generally dealt with at any one time.